 I’ve only been working for Crate Club a few months now and in that time I’ve seen some awesome stuff come through the Crates.
 But this is by far my favorite piece of gear.
-The Crate Club Battle Axe is a very limited run of Survival Axes included in the Operator Crate for January.
 This isn’t an off the shelf item, but an ax designed by the Crate Club crew.
 It’s production numbers are limited to 8,500 and is one of Crate Club exclusive pieces of gear.

 Is it an Axe or a Tomahawk?